Help protect your family’s future. Enter your zip code to get your free quote today!

 What Happens When a Beneficiary Is Contested?

-Contesting a life insurance beneficiary is difficult and results in a legal battle.
+Contesting a life insurance beneficiary is difficult and may result in a legal battle.
 It can consume a lot of time, energy and money.
 The final decision rests in the hands of the courts, not in those of the insurance companies.
 And it's simply difficult for someone to challenge a life insurance policy contract.

 Avoiding a Contest for Life Insurance Benefits